 This tutorial shows how to photograph a room's interior when there is a bright view through the window.

-Part 1 lists the steps to shoot the scene, part 2 the steps to render the photos in Photomatix.
+Part 1 lists the steps to shoot the scene, part 2 the steps to merge and render the photos in Photomatix.

 An interior with bright views out of the windows is a scene with very high contrast.